Dr-DevOps/dr-devops.github.io/README.md

 ## **📚 Education**

 **Master of Computer Applications – Major in Cloud Computing**
-*Delhi Skill and Entrepreneurship University – 2023*
+*Delhi Skill and Entrepreneurship University (established in August 2020 by the Government of NCT of Delhi) – 2023*

 **Bachelor of Computer Applications – Major in Cloud Computing**
 *Sikkim Manipal University of Distance Education – 2020*